GeekHijabi/More-recipes/README.md

 * Coveralls; shows the parts of your code that are not covered by your test suites.
 * Sequelize; a promise-based ORM for Node.js and io.js.
 * PostgreSQL; a powerful, open source object-relational database system.
-* Postman; a powerful HTTP client for testing web services
+* Postman; a powerful HTTP client for testing web services.

 Endpoints:
 * API endpoints for users to create accounts and login to the application: